Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Compliance Matters: Dotting the I’s and Crossing the T’s

-Compliance with legal requirements is crucial throughout the strike-off process.
+Compliance with legal requirements is crucial throughout the strike-off process, similar to the obligations during company registration online.
 Failure to adhere to these requirements can result in legal complications.
 Here are the key compliance matters to consider:

 – Financial Statements and Annual Returns: Before applying for strike-off, ensure that all financial statements and annual returns are up to date and filed with the Registrar of Companies (ROC).
 Any pending filings can hinder the strike-off process.